bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 distribution, but which house prices should be used to estimate the average neighbourhood price?
 Should all house prices be used in equal proportion, even those on the edge?
 What if a house is on the border between two neighbourhoods?
+Can we even define clearly if a house is in one neighbourhood or the other?
 These are all great questions that lead us to a particular type of latent variable model called a Gaussian mixture model.

 Visually, we can imagine the density of the observed variables (housing prices) as the "sum" or mixture of several Gaussians (image